 Ding-dong!
 It’s time to start building your stockpile of candy for the annual parade of trick-or-treaters on October 31.
-It’s estimated American spend just a bit more than $2 billion on candy every year for Halloween.
-(In case you’re wondering, Easter is the big winner when it comes to candy, with sales near $2.5 billion.)
+It’s estimated Americans spend approximately $2.7 billion on candy every year for Halloween.

 Of course, bargain boogeymen can be frightened by the high prices on candy this time of the year.
 We all want to be generous with every witch, superhero and little goblin that comes knockin’ at the door, but we also don’t want to break the bank.
 Plus, let’s be honest, every family needs a few extra bags for sampling at home.
 We’ve scared up a few tips and tricks for finding sweet savings on candy.